annotell/public-docs/docs-src/docs/kognic-io/overview.md

 `Resource`s ultimately describe how to obtain some binary or textual sensor data, which can be done in different ways:

 1. Indirectly: by refering to a local filename that contains the data
-2. Directly: provide some `bytes` at creation time
+2. Directly: provide some bytes-like object at creation time
-3. Lazily: provide a callback function which can provide the `bytes` later in the process
+3. Lazily: provide a callback function which can provide the bytes later in the process

 `Resource`s must always be given a `filename`.
 For alternative 1 this must point to the local file to upload.
 For alternatives 2 & 3 the filename is treated more as an identifier; it is used to name the uploaded file but does not have to correspond to anything in the filesystem.

 `Resource`s also always have a `sensor_name` which identifies the sensor they were captured from.
 In sequential inputs, each `Frame` will have a `Resource` for each sensor.

+`Resource`s take their actual data (bytes) from `bytes`, a `BinaryIO` or an `IOBase`-compatible object.
+These are referred to with the type alias `UploadableData  = Union[bytes, BinaryIO, IOBase]`.

-For alternatives 2 & 3 a `FileData` object is attached to the `Image` or `PointCloud` to capture the source of data.
-It is created with either `data: bytes` or a `callback: Callable[[str], bytes]`, as well as a `format` which identifies the type of data contained in the bytes.
+For alternatives 2 & 3 listed above, a `FileData` object is attached to the `Image` or `PointCloud` to capture the source of data.
+It is created with either `data: UploadableData` or a `callback: Callable[[str], UploadableData]`, as well as a `format` which identifies the type of data contained in the bytes.

 :::info
 Previous API client releases advertised support for ingesting files from external URIs, such as `gs://bucket/path/file`.
 Please contact Kognic if you believe you require this functionality going forward.